NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ## June 19, 2019

 The test to compute linear regressions using standard deviations of other variables showed that no such relation can be found.
-It's equivelent to taking a second integration of the data and other dimentions would have to be used to find a correlation.
+It's equivalent to taking a second integration of the data and other dimensions would have to be used to find a correlation.
 We simply do not have the data for that complicated a model.

-Software Design; The new structure of the classes is better but I can delete the now extranious code for the new standard deviation vs Growth computations.
+Software Design; The new structure of the classes is better, but I can delete the now extraneous code for the new standard deviation vs Growth computations.

-Next; improve the report format as a pdf and look at integrating PD map models and graphics so I don;t need to import the data to excell for graphics.
+Next; improve the report format as a pdf and look at integrating PD map models and graphics so I don’t need to import the data to excel for graphics.

 -----

 The linear regressions (LR) I calculated for CIAF (CIA Factbook) data have the following values,

  Each LR is bivariate, X / Y where X is the item in question and Y is the GDP - Purchase Power Parity for each country
 ```
-MergePowerData.Report.StatCollector
+MergePowerData.Report.
+StatCollector

 Electric Production - High Correlation
 elecprod: N: 14 Mean: 48.68 Slp: 98.86 Cor: 0.9842 Qx: 18.567 Qy: 1865.048 Y: 1409.83768051239